ternak-bosque/tobatrx/README.md

 player's profile status completely on-chain and it can be exchanged between different wallets without losing the progress of the game account.

+By integrating TBAs with NFTs, players can experience a new level of autonomy and interactivity, allowing them to trigger on-chain actions and unlock special features tied to their NFTs.
+This innovative approach not only enriches the gaming experience but also highlights the potential for leveraging TBAs in various use cases across different industries.

 ## Tronscan Contracts

 - [Registry](https://nile.tronscan.org/#/contract/TE4xFtwAikSNhVpk7DcDXzooEBhy2eXE3i)